11 Best Day Trips from Krakow, Poland

 Warsaw

-Although I’d recommend spending at least a couple days in Warsaw, visiting Poland’s capital in one day from Krakow isn’t impossible.
+Although I’d recommend spending at least a couple of days in Warsaw, visiting Poland’s capital in one day from Krakow isn’t impossible.
 Many of the top things to do in Warsaw are easily accessible from the centre of town.
 A quick trip here is, ultimately, a fulfilling one.

 Arriving at Warszawa Centralna, the main train station, start your one day in Warsaw at the Palace of Science and Culture.
 The building is an unmissable fixture of the Warsaw skyline, loathed by some but impossible to ignore.
 Sweeping views of Warsaw from the observation deck are among the city’s best.